tsuru/tsuru/docs/installing/gandalf.rst

     sudo apt-get install gandalf-server

 A deploy is executed in the ``git push``.
-In order to get it working, you will need to add a pre-receive hook.
-Tsuru comes with three pre-receive hooks, all of them need further configuration:
+In order to get it working, you will need to add a pre-receive hook. tsuru comes with three pre-receive hooks, all of them need further configuration:

     * s3cmd: uses `Amazon S3 <https://s3.amazonaws.com>`_ to store and server